Building a Strong Foundation for Fundamental Movement

 UpFit Training Academy – Squat Progression

 Unfortunately, the word basic is commonly interpreted as easy or unchallenging.
 Too often we are influenced by snippets of physical feats performed for social media.
 Impressive as they are, most of this content is made for views rather than results and is not a model for how we reach our fitness goals.
 Any structure built upon a poor foundation is doomed to break down, our bodies are no exception to this.
 Building a strong foundation is the key to success, safety, and results when it comes to any movement.
+This is a concept that should always be taken into account in personal training and small group fitness programs.

 At UpFit Training Academy we emphasize the importance of mastering the basics before progressing to more complex movement.
 Keep in mind, although some movements may be less complex, by no means does this put a limit on the results and progress one can yield.
 By manipulating variables such as frequency, intensity, and volume impressive gains can be seen before moving to more complex variations.
 One example of perfecting your foundation can be seen in our progression of the squat.
 Our progression of the squat from least to most complex can be seen below.
 Note that each variation is nuanced, for example, using a box is a great way to establish depth and can be used in most squat variations.